Quechua: Why study Quechua?

 We recommend a basic-to-intermediate knowledge of Spanish, as this will be the bridge language used in class.

-Applying to the Quechua Language Program in Cusco
+Summer 2022 Quechua Language Program in Cusco

 Please note: While students may opt to receive U-M credit by enrolling in the corresponding course, this enrollment is not required.
 Students enrolling for credit at Michigan will be required to pay Michigan tuition in addition to other program fees.
 U-M undergraduate students receive U-M credits by paying Centro Tinku's tuition and fees as well as a CGIS administrative fee of $450.
 Bear in mind that, regardless of whether they enroll through Michigan or directly through Centro Tinku, the same academic criteria will apply to all students.